How Can You Represent Someone Charged With Sexually Assaulting A Child?

 Teachers, coaches, grandfathers, friends of the family and even fathers are ripe targets of false sex abuse allegations.

-At the Koffel Law Firm, we are all parents.
+At Koffel Brininger Nesbitt, we are all parents.
 But, we are also guardians of our client’s freedom and reputation.
 Only after a very thorough examination of the case and presentation to a jury can any of us truly conclude whether or not a man is guilty of this heinous act.
 Our job is to make sure innocent men are not convicted.

 To inquire about representation, call (614) 675-4845.